 Note: Women's version might slightly differ from the men's version.

-- DriClime liner and pit zips improve comfort and ventilation
+- Pit zips improve ventilation

-- Less durable and less breathable than 3‑layer shells
+- Less durable than 3-layer Gore-Tex shells

 REI Teris Gore‑Tex Jacket